Helping people hear you (and your meetings)

 It is well worth considering providing BSL training for council officers who deal with the public on a regular basis.
 Even a minimal knowledge is helpful.

 Talk clearly and at an even pace.
-Don't mumble but NEVER shout.
+Don't mumble, but NEVER shout.
+Shouting distorts your facial expression.
 Try not to use complex sentence structures.
 Never talk over someone.
 Always let them finish and then pause before continuing the conversation.